webdev-mgamb/earthlivetv-cta-button/README.md

-# EarthTV Animated CTA Button
+# EarthTVLive Animated CTA Button

 A lightweight, performance-focused CSS animation for the "Take Me Anywhere" feature.